ssshake/commodore-64-desktop/README.md

 The screensaver will come on after roughly 1 minute.
 During this time the program will start at byte 1 in RAM and work its way to the end of the C64's ram.
 And then it will repeat.

-Each bit it printed on screen and each byte alternates in color by green and light green.
+Each bit is printed on screen and each byte alternates in color by green and light green.

 While the screensaver is running you can press + or - at any time to move forward or backwards a page at a time through the ram.
 1 page = 110 bytes.